The Best French Press Coffee Makers of 2019

 What to Look For in a French Press?

 Of course, not all French presses are created equally.
-Here’s a brief list of what you should be looking for:
+Here’s a brief list of what you should be looking for when trying to find the best French press for your particular needs:

 - Generally speaking look for models made of metal or glass.
-With the latter, go for a brand where it’s easy to find a replacement carafe if an accident should happen.
+One notable exception is the “It’s American Press”, which actually seems to be build of quality plastic material.
+If you pick glass, make sure to go for a brand where it’s easy to find a replacement carafe if an accident should happen.
 Trust me – they do!

 - Ensure that the plunger has a tight seal and that the mesh filter is relatively finely woven.
 This is where the cheaper models often fail and use flimsy materials.